 Volume: Advantage: Corda Jazz

 The Element has an analog potentiometer volume control.
 It’s a very good one: smooth, wide range, well balanced, but still a pot.
-The Jazz uses a stepped attenuator triggered by an analog pot; there is no pot in the signal path, only metal film resistors.
+The Jazz changes the metal film resistors in the gain-feedback loop; there is no pot in the signal path, only metal film resistors.
 It has about 30 steps, each about 1.5 dB apart.
-One can argue whether a stepped attenuator makes any audible improvement, but there’s no question it’s a superior design: cleaner signal with perfect channel balance at all volumes, and unheard of at this price.
+One can argue whether this makes any audible improvement, but there’s no question it’s a superior design: cleaner signal with perfect channel balance at all volumes, and unheard of at this price.

 Imagery: Advantage: Corda Jazz